Meekdavid/Third-Party-Integrations/README.md

 ## License

-**this repo** is not open source and consent should be seeked before download and use.
+**This repo** is not open source and consent should be seeked before download and use.